braze-inc/braze-docs/_docs/_partners/channel_extensions/creative_and_personalization/language_optimization/phrasee.md

 ### Push Campaign

-#### Step 1: Setup your Push Campaign in Phrasee to generate the variants of your split test
+#### Step 1: Set up your Push Campaign in Phrasee to generate the variants of your split test

 Setup your Phrasee push campaign as you normally would.
 Once you have approved your variants, you will then be taken to the summary page.
 Here, you will need to copy the variants that will be added to your Braze campaign.
 If preferred, you can also click the **Download variants** button to download a .txt file containing all of your variants.